alejosilvalau/TAave/README.md

 ## Summary

-This is a repo to build your own full stack defi staking application for yield farming, borrowing and lending, or any other project you can think of.
-It allows you to:
+This project is a Defi app for yield farming, borrowing, and lending crypto assets.
+It is strongly inspired by the Aave protocol.
+It specifically allows you to:

 - `stakeTokens`: Add any approved token to the farming contract for yeild farming, collateral, or whatever you want to do.
 - `unStakeTokens`: Remove your tokens from the contract.